fedeperin/chrome-extension-github/README.md

 <br>

 ### Installation
 To install the extension in the browser, download the repository, go from Google Chrome to chrome://extensions.
-Once inside, activate the developer mode and touching "load unzipped" select the folder that you downloaded already unzipped.
+Once you are inside, activate the developer mode and touching "load unzipped" select the folder that you downloaded already unzipped.